 The competition will focus on a single cyber-attack scenario described through various intelligence reports.
 The exercise encompasses tasks, both written and oral, that challenge students to respond to the political, economic, and security problems

 Qualifying Round

 Teams will be provided with a detailed scenario background packet that sets the scene for the fictional cyber-attack.
-Teams will also receive three tasks to prepare before the competition event.

 • Written Cyber Policy Brief